WIZARD-CXY/misc/README.md

 misc
 ====

-for storing my small program
+for storing my small program written in golang or python